How tracking startups TrackR and Tile lost (and found) their way

 Tile retrenches

 TrackR’s pivot and rebirth as Adero might’ve been at least partly prompted by archrival Tile, which in terms of market share has run away with the category over the past couple of years.
-As of September, Tile had sold 15 million units–up from 10 million in mid-2017–and its trackers make up 90% of retail distribution, according to Simon Wood, the company’s chief experience officer.
+As of September, Tile had sold 15 million units–up from 10 million in mid-2017–and its trackers make up 90% of retail distribution, according to Simon Fleming-Wood, the company’s chief experience officer.
 (NPD analyst Stephen Baker agreed in an interview that Tile is “way bigger” than its competitors.)

 In other words, Tile was clearly winning the race to build the biggest Bluetooth-tracking network, which helps explain why the company continues to invest in the idea.
 Last January, it partnered with the San Jose Airport to track items across the entire facility.
 Comcast became a strategic investor in September, announcing that it would start locating nearby Tile devices through its xFi Advanced Gateway routers.